JoelC11/TheJoelster/README.md

 - 👋 Hi, I’m @TheJoelster
-- 👀 I’m interested in ECE
+- 👀 I’m interested in EE/CE/CS
-- 🌱 I’m currently learning using CS50
+- 🌱 I’m currently learning UI/UX design and frontend development
-- 💞️ Currently working on an app solution for my school
+- 💞️ Hoping to learn TS/Rust/React to contribute to flight sim open source projects in the future!
 - 📫 Reach me on Discord at The Joelster#5606

 <!---